-Usually, when changing insurers, you’ll need proof of any NCB you’ve built up from your last provider.
+Usually, when changing insurers, you'd need proof of any NCB you’ve built up from your last provider.
 But with company policies, many insurers might settle for confirmation from your employer.

 Can I transfer NCB from overseas?

 If you’ve built up a no-claims bonus overseas, you may be able to transfer it when you come to UK shores.

-Much will depend on the insurer and they usually specify which countries they’ll accept no-claim discount from.
+Much depends on the insurer and they usually specify which countries they accept no-claim discount from.

 If your no-claims bonus was built up outside this list of countries, you may be unlucky.
 It’s worth contacting your insurer and finding out what they can offer.

 How can I keep a no-claims bonus without a car?

-If you’ve sold your car and don’t drive for a period of time, some insurers might honour your no-claims bonus when you cancel your car insurance and get a new policy.
+Let's say you’ve sold your car and don’t drive for a period of time.
+Some insurers might honour your no-claims bonus when you cancel your car insurance and get a new policy.

 It all depends on the timescale.
-If you don't have an active insurance policy for more than two years, you might struggle to find an insurer that would honour any previous no-claims bonus.
+If you don't have an active insurance policy for more than 2 years, you might struggle.

 In such instances it might be worth contacting the last insurer who provided you with cover.

-They might be more amenable than other providers, possibly reducing your no-claims discount rather than sending you back to square one.
+They might be more flexible than other providers.
+Possibly reducing your no-claims discount rather than sending you back to square 1.

 As with standard car insurance policies, any claim from a named driver is likely to impact the no-claims bonus of that car.